tinyhttp/tinyhttp/site/pages/md/docs.md

 #### `res.json`

 Sends a JSON response.
-This method sends a response (with the correct content-type) that is the parameter converted to a JSON string using [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
+This method sends a response (with the correct `Content-Type` header) that is the parameter converted to a JSON string using [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

-The parameter can be any JSON type, including object, array, string, boolean, number, or null, and you can also use it to convert other values to JSON.
+The body can be any kind of JSON, including object, array, `string`, `boolean`, `number`, or `null`.

 ```ts
 res.json(null)